 After an individual has been injured on the job, they could be eligible to receive workers’ comp benefits.
 Yet, in some cases, an injured worker’s claim may be denied, leaving them to deal with injuries or illnesses without compensation.
-If you or someone you love has suffered work-related injuries and your claim was wrongly denied, you need the help of a Greensboro workers’ compensation attorney.
+If you or someone you love has suffered work-related injuries and your claim was wrongly denied, you need the help of a Winston-Salem workers’ compensation attorney.

 According to the International Labour Organization, “Every day people die as a result of occupational accidents or work-related diseases more than 2.78 million deaths per year.
 Additionally, there are some 374 million non-fatal work-related injuries and illnesses a year, many of these resulting in extended absences from work.”